sma11black/iptables/README.md

 # redirect
-Run a Dockerized iptables instance to redirect network traffic to a new IP.
+A Dockerized iptables instance to redirect network traffic to a new IP.

 ## Features
 - TCP/UDP support